-Year ended Dec cember 31, 2022 Year ended December 31, 2021
+Year ended Dec cember 31, 2023 Year ended December 31, 2022

 Recognized in Recognized in

 other other

 Recognized in comprehensive Recognized in comprehensive

 profit or loss income profit or loss income

 R&D and manufacturing

-of customized equipment \$ 12,509 \$ \$ 47,309 \$
+of customized equipment \$ \$ \$ 12,509 \$

-- C. In 2022 and 2021, because of political instability in Myanmar, the uncertainty in marketing and operations resulted in an impairment in the Group's property, plant and equipment.
-The Group wrote down the carrying amount of the asset based on the recoverable amount and recognized an impairment loss of \$12,509 and \$47,309 in 2022 and 2021, respectively.
-The recoverable amount is the property's future use value, and the discount rate used in estimating the use value were 19.71% and 13%. - (10) Short-term borrowings
+C. In 2022, because of political instability in Myanmar, the uncertainty in marketing and operations resulted in an impairment in the Group's property, plant and equipment.
+The Group wrote down the carrying amount of the asset based on the recoverable amount and recognized an impairment loss of 12,509 in 2022, respectively.
+The recoverable amount is the property's value in use, and the discount rate used in estimating the value in use was 19.71% in 2023 and 2022.

+(10) Short-term borrowings